-When we shop around craft stores, it seems that their stocks appear all the same from no more than a handful of mass producers, making it extremely difficult to pick up the outstanding pieces, let alone finding the decently priced stuff.
+When we shop around craft stores, it seems that their stocks appear all the same from no more than a handful of mass producers, making it extremely difficult to pick up outstanding pieces, let alone find the decently priced stuff.

 But the proliferation of internet has certainly brought down the price barrier and make wider choice available to the masses.

 Some of the most sought after suppliers in the art of jewelry making are:

 For beginners hoping that beads could bankroll their business, this is the first place to get

 The variety on offer here is great and with each costing just $1, there is a lot of